figadore/express-error-handler/README.md

 Error details (e.g. name, message, stack) will be included if the `showDetails` option is set.
 If the error already has a `detail` property, that is included as well, either as `description` if it is a string, or as the included properties if it is an object.

+If `err.status`, `err.statusCode` or `err.output.statusCode` is set, that will set the HTTP status for the error response.
+It will also display the error's `message` property.

 ## Usage
 Include  the module